NathanRVance/clic/README.md

 ## Pure Cloud vs Hybrid Clusters

 There are two ways of installing CLIC.
 One is to have both the head node and the compute nodes housed in the same cloud.
-This has several benefits:
-  * Security: All intra-cluster communication occurs over a private LAN.
-  * Convenience: Both the head node and compute nodes can be backed up using snapshots.
-  * Reliability: Cloud computers tend to have better uptime than other hosting schemes.

-There is, however, a serious drawback:
-  * Cost: When job submission is sporadic (leaving the cluster empty for hours on end), the cost of keeping the headnode running can outweigh the cost of the rest of the cluster.

 Alternatively, CLIC supports a hybrid approach in which the headnode is physical (outside of the cloud) and only the compute nodes are within the cloud.
-This can save on costs, but security, convenience, and reliability may suffer.
+This can save on costs when compared to a pure cloud cluster, but security, convenience, and reliability may suffer.

 ## Quickstart